belambert/asr-evaluation/README.md

                             minimum word count to show a word in confusions

 This requires Python 2.7+ since it uses argparse for the command line interface.
 The rest of the code should be OK with earlier versions of Python.
+It is now Python3 compliant.